Blacksmith (character)

 Blacksmith (Amunet Black) is a DC Comics supervillain and a rogue to the Flash III (Wally West).
 Blacksmith first appeared in Flash: Iron Heights (2001) and was created by Geoff Johns and Ethan Van Sciver.
 She is the ex-wife of Goldface.

-Amunet Black made her live action debut as a recurring character on the fourth season of The Flash, portrayed by Katee Sackhoff.
+Blacksmith made her live action debut as a recurring character on season 4 of The Flash, portrayed by Katee Sackhoff.

 Fictional character biography

 For 15 years, Amunet Black has been running and operating the Network, an underground black market in Central City and Keystone City, the twin cities, for supervillains to buy, sell, or move contraband.
 During that time, she had a brief marriage to Goldface.
 When they divorced, she stole the elixir that gave him his powers and changed it to gain the ability to merge metal with flesh and shape it to her will.
 She was able to keep the Network hidden from the authorities and if any villain reformed or quit crime, she made sure the memories of the Network were erased from their minds.
 Soon, with a vision of power, Blacksmith planned out her takeover of the twin cities, with her as the leader.

-First, she organized a new group of Rogues, which consisted of the Weather Wizard, the Mirror Master III, Magenta, Murmur, Girder, Plunder, and the Trickster II.
+First, she organized a new group of Rogues, which consisted of the Weather Wizard, Mirror Master, Magenta, Murmur, Girder, Plunder, and the Trickster.
 She made sure that her Rogues were strong and had better control of their powers.
 She had Magenta use her powers to keep Girder from rusting and taught the Weather Wizard better control of his wand.